infosecak/defenselessV1/README.md

 Do not host this application on live or production environment.

 # Setup
 Setting up this app is easy.
 Download it and then create a new database in phpmyadmin.
 Name the database *testapp*.
 Import the file *testapp* in that database.
-The application would work ust fine. !!!USE THE APPLICATION ON FIREFOX!!!
+The application would work ust fine. !!!USE XAMPP FOR BEST RESULTS!!! !!!USE THE APPLICATION ON FIREFOX!!!

 # Author
 Abhinav Khanna : https://www.linkedin.com/in/abhinav-khanna-a2633b114/